ramonpin/marmita-demo/README.md

 Where `venv_dir` is the directory where you want to create the virtual environment and `xx` can be `36`, `37` or `38` depending on your preference of python3 version.

-An `marmita-demo` script should be created and available in the path, pointing to the local project files.
+A `marmita-demo` script should be created and available in the path, pointing to the local project files.
 The local installation only needs to be done again if the main method or the `setup.py` script changes.

 You can run all tests and pass the linter check on all the available python3 versions at once with: